jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
   <p>I’m still confused.
-There’s a bunch of ethereum locked in the bridge contract, right?
+There’s a bunch of ETH locked in the bridge contract, right?
 If our fork isn’t connected to the bridge, how will people get their ETH out?</p>
 </div>

 <div class="dialogue left">